Nazi UFOs: Flying discs

-Fedden also added that the Germans were working on a number of very unusual aeronautical projects, though he did not elaborate upon his statement.
+Fedden also added that the Germans were working on several very unusual aeronautical projects, though he did not elaborate upon his statement.

 Nazi UFO conspiracy theories

 By the 1960s, fringe authors began spreading tales of Nazi UFOs that were tied to the occult or aliens.

 According to these theories and fictional stories, various potential code-names or sub-classifications of Nazi UFO craft such as Rundflugzeug, Feuerball, Diskus, Haunebu, Hauneburg-Gerät, Glocke, V7, Vril, Kugelblitz (not related to the self-propelled anti-aircraft gun of the same name), Andromeda-Gerät, Flugkreisel, Kugelwaffe, Jenseitsflugmaschine, and Reichsflugscheibe have all been referenced.
 Model kit companies like Airfix and Revell have released kits of the "Haunebu", and it is featured in video games like X-Plane 11 and Warplanes: WW2 Dogfight.

 Accounts appeared as early as 1950, likely inspired by historical German development of specialized engines such as Viktor Schauberger's "Repulsine" around the time of World War II.
 Elements of these claims have been incorporated into various works of fictional and purportedly non-fictional media, including video games and documentaries, often mixed in with more substantiated information.

 German UFO literature very often conforms largely to documented history on the following points: